-laws anning guidance and the requirements of all applicable federal e appropriate quality controls have been approved and signed.
-All applicable technical reports are in the project fil e All the technical and project team review comment emails have been saved to the "Review Comments" folder All required permits and flyers associated with Environmental Commitments are included The Re-Evaluation is logged in the MOU Tracking and Reporting spreadsheet - NEP A Assignment Manager/ Project Delivery Manager : Date: Click here to enter text.
-1
+This Re-Evaluation complies with ADOT Environmental Planning guidance and the requirements of all applicable federal laws, regulations and Executive Orders.
+I acknowledge the appropriate quality controls have been approved and signed.
+The Re-Evaluation is ready for signature.
+All applicable technical reports are in the project file All the technical and project team review comment emails have been saved to the "Review Comments" folder All required permits and flyers associated with Environmental Commitments are included The Re-Evaluation is logged in the MOU Tracking and Reporting spreadsheet A Assignment Manager/ Project Delivery Manager : c here to enter text.
+Date: